material-motion/material-motion/languages/somelanguage.md

 ## Motion Types

-Motion types are verbs used to define a specific movement.
+Motion types are verbs used to define a specific movement and must be used with a connector and a value.

 ### Move